TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 I've used my love of dogs (and dogged research) and scoured the market to find the best organic dog treats for your fur baby.

 These small yet mighty snacks are perfect for on-the-go rewards.
-And, at only three calories per treat, I love that I can train Millie to my heart's content without worrying about overindulgence.
+At only three calories per treat, I love that I can train Millie to my heart's content without worrying about overindulgence.

-I love that only USDA-approved, human-grade meat is used in these treats.
+I love that Full Moon only uses USDA-approved, human-grade meat in these treats.
 If it's good enough for me, it's good enough for Millie!

 There is a small amount of added salt and sugar to make these treats extra appealing for training.
 However, I feel the levels are low enough to be acceptable.